blockiro/DSBA-CPP-2024-Project/README.md

 ## Interface:
-> 1. Command-Line Interface that enables users to interact via the command prompt, providing input parameters such as number of clusters, dataset and optional settings.
+> 1. Console Interface that enables users to interact via the console, providing input parameters such as number of clusters, dataset and optional settings.
 > 2. The application supports reading from .csv files and writing to .txt files.